Antonedw/teamA2_cheme485_final_project/README.md

  A=64m^2, U = 750 W/m^2C approx equal resistancese.

-Fired heater H-801: Q= 6380 MJ/h of heat added to fluid, capacity 10,000MJ/hr, 70% efficiency

-Reactor: R-801: A shell and tube packed bed reactor with keiselguhr-supported phosphoric acid catalyst.
-Boiler feed water in shell produces HPS, reactor volume is 6.5 m^3, exchange area is 342 m^2, 234 tubes each 6m long
+Distillation column T-801 removes the benzene impurity overhead for recycle.
+It uses medium pressure steam (MPS) in the reboiler and cooling water in the condensor, which is returned at the max allowable teperature.
+The reflux ratio at the plant's current situation is .44, there are 27 trays which are 50% efficient, space 24 in apart with 3 in weirs.
+The tower diameter is 1.13M, and 75% of the total area is active.
+Qc is -5390MJ/hr, Qr is 7100 MJ/hr.

+Distillation column T-801 removes thecumene product overhead.
+It usesHPS in the reboiler and cooling water in the condensor, which is returned at the max allowable teperature.
+The reflux ratio at the plant's current situation is .63, there are 37 trays which are 50% efficient, spaced 24 in apart with 3 in weirs.
+The tower diameter is 1.26M, and 75% of the total area is active.
+Qc is -5490MJ/hr, Qr is 5530 MJ/hr.

+V-802 is a flash drum.
+5.2m tall, 1 m in diameter for total volume V = 4.08 m^3 (assuming cylindrical) V-803 is T-801's rflux drum 4 m long, 1.6 m in diameter, volume = 8.04 m^3 (assuming cylindrical)
+V-804 is T-802's reflux drum 6.5 m long, 1.6m diameter, V= 13.07

 V-801: This is the benzene feed drum: in this vessel, the Benzene feed and recycle stream are combined.
+It is horizontally
+       placed, 4.2m long and 1.4m in diameter, for a total volume of 6.47 m^3 assuming cylindrical.

-P-801A/B: This benzene feed pump raises the pressure of the combined benzene feed and recycle stream from 1.01 bar to 31.5 bar, and the temperature from 41 to 44 degrees C. P-801 is a 75% efficient centrifugal  with a driver rated at 21.9 kW.
+P-801A/B: This benzene feed pump raises the pressure of the combined benzene feed and recycle stream from 1.01 bar to 31.5 bar,
+       and the temperature from 41 to 44 degrees C. P-801 is a 75% efficient centrifugal  with a driver rated at 21.9 kW.

 P-802A/B: The propylene feed pump raises pressure of the the propylene feed in stream 2 from 11.66 bar to 31.5 bar.
-The pump is a 75% efficient centrifugal pump with a driver rated at 6.8 kW.
+The pump is
+       a 75% efficient centrifugal pump with a driver rated at 6.8 kW.

+E-801: uses HPS (high pressure steam) in the shell to bring the temperature in stream 6 (combine reactant stream) from 41C to
+       214C.
+Heat into the exchanger (Q) is 12,800 MJ/hr.
+A = 20.8m^2 in two zones, Desubcooling zone has A = 13.5m^2,
+       U=600W/m^2C, hi = 667 W/m^3C, in the Vaporizing zone: A= 7.3 m^2, U = 1500 W/m^2 C with equal resistance on both sides.

+H-801: This is a fired heater that prepares the feed to enter the reactor.
+Q = 6380 MJ/hr of heat added to fluid, raising
+       temperatures in stream 6a from 214C to 350C.
+The heater's capacity is 10,000 MJ/hr, and it runs at 70% efficiency.

+R-801: A shell and tube packed bed reactor with a keiselguhr-supported phosphoric acid catalyst.
+Boiler feed water in shell
+      produces HPS, maintaing temperatures at 350C.
+The reactor volume is 6.5 m^3, and exchange area is 342 m^2 in 234 tubes each 6m long.
+U= 65W/m^2C, with all resistance on the reactor side.
+The heat removal required is 9840 MJ/hr.
+The reactor produces 93.45 kmol/hr of cumene and 2.79 kmol/hr of P-diisopropyl benzene by consuming benzene and propylene.
 <br>
 <br>
 -------------------------------------------------------------------------------------------------------------------------------